Stupid C++ vs C# performance comparison

-I found out that there is a much better test than the one i did here.
-In fact the main interest of the post is this spreadsheet :
+I found out that there is real test than the little one I did here.
+The core of the post is this spreadsheet :

-I recently did a simple and stupid comparison test between C++ (g++) and C# .Net (mono).
+I recently did a basic comparison test between C++ (g++) and C# .Net (mono).

 The purpose of the following test is to show that C++ isn’t faster than C# “as is”.
-I KNOW C# can not be faster than C++ because C# can do few hardware specific optimizations when you can do all of them in C++.
+I KNOW C# can not be faster than C++ because C# can do few hardware specific optimizations when you can do all of them in C++, because all the systems calls have to be done in C/C++ and because there’s no such thing like Template and forced inlining in C#.

 But if you’re searching for arguments to choose C# .Net over native C++, you should also consider these :